International Phonetic Alphabet: IPA numbers

-After the Kiel Convention in 1989, most IPA symbols were assigned an identifying number to prevent confusion between similar characters during the printing of manuscripts.
+After the Kiel Convention in 1989, IPA symbols were assigned an identifying number to prevent confusion between similar characters during the printing of manuscripts.
 The codes were never much used and have been superseded by Unicode.

 Typefaces

-The sequence /⟨˨˦˧꜒꜔꜓k͜𝼄a͎̽᷅ꟸ⟩/ in the fonts Gentium, Andika, Brill, Noto Serif, DejaVu Sans and Calibri.
-All but DejaVu align diacritics well.
+The sequence /⟨˨˦˧꜒꜔꜓k͜𝼄a͎̽᷅ꟸ⟩/ in the fonts Gentium, Andika, Brill, Noto Serif, DejaVu Sans and Times New Roman.
 Asterisks are characters not supported by that font.
-In Noto and DejaVu, the red tone letters do not link properly, and in DejaVu the stacked diacritics overstrike each other.
-This is a test sequence: Noto and Calibri support most IPA adequately.
+All but DejaVu are able to stack diacritics; in Noto, the arrow diacritic does not align well.
+In Noto, DejaVu and Times New Roman, the red tone letters do not link properly.
+This is a test sequence; all these fonts support most IPA adequately.

 Many typefaces have support for IPA characters, but good diacritic rendering remains rare.
 Web browsers generally do not need any configuration to display IPA characters, provided that a typeface capable of doing so is available to the operating system.

 Free fonts

 Typefaces that provide full IPA and nearly full extIPA support, including properly rendering the diacritics, include Gentium, Charis SIL, Doulos SIL, and Andika developed by SIL International.
 Indeed, the IPA chose Doulos to publish their chart in Unicode format.

 In addition to the level of support found in commercial and system fonts, these fonts support the full range of old-style (pre-Kiel) staveless tone letters, through a character variant option that suppresses the stave of the Chao tone letters.
 They also have an option to maintain the /[a]/ ~ /[ɑ]/ vowel distinction in italics.
-The only notable gaps are with the extIPA: the combining parentheses, which enclose diacritics, are not supported, nor is the enclosing circle that marks unidentified sounds, and which Unicode considers to be a copy-edit mark and thus not eligible for Unicode support.
+The only notable gaps are with the extIPA: the combining parentheses, which enclose diacritics, are not supported, nor is the enclosing 'cartouche' that is not included in Unicode.

 The basic Latin Noto fonts commissioned by Google also have significant IPA support, including diacritic placement, only failing with the more obscure IPA and extIPA characters and superscripts of the Latin Extended-F and Latin Extended-G blocks.
 The extIPA parentheses are included, but they do not enclose diacritics as they are supposed to.

 DejaVu is the second free Unicode font chosen by the IPA to publish their chart.
 It was last updated in 2016 and so does not support the Latin F or G blocks.
-Stacked diacritics tend to overstrike each other.
+The sans fonts are better than the serif ones, but even so stacked diacritics tend to overstrike each other.

-As of 2018, the IPA was developing their own font, unitipa, based on TIPA.

 Proprietary system fonts

-Calibri, the former default font of Microsoft Office, has nearly complete IPA support with good diacritic rendering, though it is not as complete as some free fonts (see image at right).
-Other widespread Microsoft fonts, such as Arial and Times New Roman, have poor support.
+Calibri, the former default font of Microsoft Office, and Times New Roman have nearly complete IPA support with good diacritic rendering, though they are not as complete as some free fonts (see image at right).
+Other widespread Microsoft fonts, such as Arial, have poor support.

 The Apple system fonts Geneva, Lucida Grande and Hiragino (certain weights) have only basic IPA support.